By:

 4. Approvals and certifications

-- Standard approvals governed by agencies like UL, FM and ETL
+- General safety approvals governed by agencies like UL

 - Refrigeration-specific approvals that are governed by agencies such as UL, CSA, ETL and NSF